MITCHELLKURTZMAN/MITCHELLKURTZMAN/README.md

 9. **Whats next?**
    * I'm contining working on nuance.xyz and distrikt.app on the IC.
    * Learning marketing, sales, distribution of mobile apps.
+   * Validating the startup snowgate.org, an EU whistleblower compliance tool for slack.